sam0392in/gocustompackages/filehandler/README.md

 # File Reader
-This package provides reading the lines of a given file and returns an array.
+This package provides reading and writing to the file.

 ## Usage

+### Read the file
 ```
 package main